This post was originally published in 2012, but we keep it updated! Last checked, January 2016.

 But recently, something very unexpected changed.
 As rare as the Spanish waiter that happily and eagerly takes your dinner order, a process here just got easier and tremendously more helpful.
 I’ll let you digest that for a moment, because I know it’s hard to believe.

 Have you recovered?
 OK, good.
 Back to business.

 The process I’m referring to is that of pareja de hecho.
-Roughly translated as domestic partnership, acquiring the status originally just meant you got a piece of paper saying “these folks are officially an item” (not terribly unlike that note you wrote your classmate in junior high school).
+Roughly translated as domestic partnership/civil union, acquiring the status originally just meant you got a piece of paper saying “these folks are officially an item” (not terribly unlike that note you wrote your classmate in junior high school).
 Now, becoming pareja de hecho can actually grant foreigners residency.
 Crazy, right?
 And it’s not too good to be true!